Robson04/js-time/README.md

-# js-time
-Dates &amp; Time updates using only HTML!
+# ⌚ Dynamic dates & time using only HTML.